coder/docs/setup/kubernetes/k3s.md

 If you want to allow
 [SSH into workspaces](https://coder.com/docs/coder/v1.20/workspaces/ssh), you will need to change the host's default SSH port to free up port 22.
-You may also need to modify your network policy to open up the alternative port (e.g 5522)
+You may also need to modify your firewall to accept incoming traffic from the alternative port (e.g 5522)

 [Follow this guide](https://linuxize.com/post/how-to-change-ssh-port-in-linux/)
 by Linuxize if you do not know how to do this.